-- 3. PP No.58 of 2001 concerning Guidance on Supervision and Implementation of Consumer Protection. - Circular letter of the Director General of Domestic Trade No. 235/DJPDN/VII/2001 concerning Handling of Consumer Complaints addressed to all indag Pro/Kab offices. - Circular Letter of the Director General of Domestic Trade No. 795/DJPDN/SE/12/2005 concerning Guidelines for Consumer Complaints Services.
+Trade No. 235/DJPDN/VII/2001 concerning Handling of Consumer Complaints addressed to all indag Pro/Kab offices; 5) Circular Letter of the Director General of Domestic Trade No. 795/DJPDN/SE/12/2005 concerning Guidelines for Consumer Complaints Services.

-Consumer protection has not been specifically controlled in purchasing and selling land, houses, etc., according to current legislation and as described above.
-The existing rules regulate only consumer protection in general.
-In this regard, aw Number 8 of 1999 concerning Consumer Protection provides a fairly comprehensive understanding of consumer protection, namely all efforts to maintain legal clarity to protect consumers.
-However, legal protections for customers in ordinary home sales and purchase agreements with developers are often inadequate.
-Protection can be spelt out and clarified in the contract, but one of the main factors consumers are downside is low awareness of their rights.
-This is mainly due to the lack of consumer awareness and the low level of education of existing consumers.
+According to current legislation and as described above, consumer protection has yet to be controlled explicitly in purchasing and selling land, houses, Etc. The existing rules regulate only consumer protection in general.
+In this regard, Law Number 8 of 1999 concerning Consumer Protection provides a relatively comprehensive understanding of consumer protection, namely all efforts to maintain legal clarity to protect consumers.
+However, legal protections for customers in ordinary home sales and purchase agreements with developers often need to be improved.
+Protection can be spelled out and clarified in the contract, but one of the main factors consumers are downside is low awareness of their rights.
+This is mainly due to the need for more consumer awareness and the low level of education of existing consumers.

 In addition, if the consumer rejects the present agreement, the sale and purchase cannot be finalized because there is no agreement between the parties.
-As a result, this reveals that Indonesian consumer protection legislation is still inadequate.
-Therefore, it is very important to create Home Sale and Purchase Binding Agreement Guidelines that provide a sense of security and comfort to buyers and sellers of homes so that the interests of consumers and sellers can be protected in the future.
+As a result, this reveals that Indonesian consumer protection legislation still needs to be improved.
+Therefore, it is essential to create Home Sale and Purchase Binding Agreement Guidelines that provide a sense of security and comfort to buyers and sellers of homes so that the interests of consumers and sellers can be protected in the future (Ayuningtyas, 2015).
 PPJB is necessary to create a legal relationship between buyers and sellers in the situation that the author is studying.
 Buying and selling a house is a legal procedure related to homeownership.
 PPJB is an agreement whose implementation occurred for the first time, and this preliminary agreement often violates consumer rights.
-It is not implemented by laws and regulations, especially aw Number 8 of 1999 concerning Consumer Protection (UUPK).
+It is not implemented by laws and regulations, especially Law Number 8 of 1999 concerning Consumer Protection (UUPK) (Simamora, 2015).
 This ruling lacks legal protection for violet housing consumers (buyers), resulting in violet housing consumers experiencing material losses.
 The judge should be able to see the objective good faith of the consumers of violet housing in the form of the performance of obligations as stated in the agreement in the Supreme Court Jurisprudence No 120K/SIP/1957.
 In its ruling, the panel of judges put forward the formal aspect alone without considering the material aspect.
 The tribunal contained in the evidence of ownership of land and buildings rather than rechtsvinding one of them was to measure the good faith and material losses suffered by Violet Garden Housing as a consumer.